nerium-security/cycas/README.md

 # Azure Data Explorer Ingestor

-The **Azure Data Explorer Ingestor (ADX Ingestor)** is a Python-based tool designed for automating the ingestion of Velociraptor data (either raw forensic artifacts collected via kapefile artifact or json files) into Explorer (ADX)**.
+The **Azure Data Explorer Ingestor (ADX Ingestor)** is a Python-based tool designed for automating the ingestion of Velociraptor data into Azure Data Explorer (ADX)**.
 It supports reading zip files (either password encrypted or not) from Blob storage, SFTP storage and localfolders.
+This can either be raw forensic artifacts collected via kapefile artifact or json files.

 ## Supported inputsources